aman-abdu/MyProjects/Data Engineering/Azure Data Engineering project 4 - Netflix/README.md

 ![Example architecture image](images/arch.png)

-As per above Architecture, we have data source placed in Github repostiry, from there we ingest data into data alke storage using Azure Data factory by creating pipleines here we loading data as raw data, then we use Azure databricks to do soe basic transformation and clean the data. then we load transformed data/cleansed data to azure data lake storage. then we use Azure synapse analytics to get the clean data and perform some analytics using SQL queries, so we can create dashboards in Data analysis tools like Power BI or Tableau
+As per the architecture, the data source is stored in a GitHub repository.
+From there, we ingest the data into Data Lake Storage using Azure Data Factory by creating parameterized pipelines and establishing incremental data loading with Databricks Autoloader.
+In Data Lake Storage, we have implemented the Medallion Architecture, where the initial raw data is placed in the Bronze layer.
+The data is then transformed using Azure Databricks at various stages.
+The transformed data is subsequently loaded into the Silver layer, and the final transformation is loaded into the Gold layer, which serves as the Serving layer.

+During the final transformation from Silver to Gold, I have implemented Delta Live Tables (DLT) and utilized DLT pipelines.
+DLT facilitates the final transformations based on our requirements, and the results are written to the Serving layer (Gold layer).

 ### End-to-End Data Pipeline